sunada/resolve_larbin_url/README.md

 7. # python setup.py install

+Q&A
+Q: 1.
 How to run it?
 Example:

+A:
 $ ./getDisHosts.py index hosts

 index: a file of urls